OmaymaS/OmaymaS.github.io/_posts/2016-6-16-InfluenceAnalysis.md

 ## Shiny App

-This simple Shiny app demonstrates the concepts of leverage and influence, displays the linear model coefficients and some of the influence measures.
-You can pick a point and it will be prepended to the 100 points generated earlier.
+This simple Shiny App demonstrates the concepts of leverage and influence, displays the linear model coefficients and some of the influence measures for a point with adjustable coordinates.
+This point is prepended to the 100 points generated earlier.
 Then you can see how the regression line is affected and how the diplayed values change.